 - The markers are placed either at the building entrance closest to the classroom or where the class meets on the first day.

-- Classroom locations, as well as a campus map (if available), can be found by clicking the marker at the location where you are registered to take your RiderCourse.
+- Classroom locations, as well as a campus map (if available), can be found by clicking the marker at the location where you wish to take your RiderCourse.

-- Classrooms may change due to changes in classroom needs at our training site partners and, this is particularly true for classes taking place at our Palatine location.
+- Classrooms may change due to changes in the needs of our training site partners, this is particularly true for classes taking place at our Palatine location.

-- Classroom locations for Palatine can be found by clicking on the Palatine location from the table of training locations further down the page.
+- Classroom locations for Palatine can be found by clicking on the Palatine location from the list of training locations further down the page.

-- Be on time!
+Be on time!
 All classes start on time.
-If you are late, your place may be given to a walk-in.
+If you are late, even if you are a registered student, your seat may be given to a walk-in.
 Don't be left out.

-- Refund requests: When you complete your class, you may request a refund of the $20 fee, or you may choose to waive the refund and help make it possible for others to take the course.
-You must submit a refund request within 30 days of the end of class or forfeit the fee.
+Refund requests: When you complete your class, you may request a refund of your $20 deposit or you may choose to forfeit your deposit and help make it possible for the program to improve or purchase new equipment.
+Click THIS link to submit a refund request form.

-Download a Fact Sheet with more details about our Motorcycle Safety Training program.
+Download a Fact Sheet with more details about the Motorcycle Safety Program and our classes.